cockroachdb/docs/rfc/performance-best-practices.md

 - Multi-row DML
 - Using `IMPORT TABLE` instead of `COPY`
-- Unique ID best practice: Use `RETURNING NOTHING` instead of transactions
+- Unique ID best practice: Use `RETURNING` instead of transactions
 - Retrieving surrogate key to natural key
-- Transactions best practice: Use `RETURNING NOTHING`
+- Transactions best practice: Use `RETURNING NOTHING`, batching
 - JOINs: Merge `JOIN`, Hash `JOIN`
 - Secondary indexes
 - Performance implications of constraints: Have only as many constraints as you need.
 Example: One index vs. two indexes for `INSERT`/other DML statements would make it slower, but for `SELECT`, it would make it faster